 9. Machu Picchu, Peru

-Machu Picchu, hidden away in the Andes Mountains, is more than just old rocks.
-It's a display of how good the Incas were at building things and planning cities.
+Machu Picchu, hidden in the Andes Mountains, is more than just old rocks.
+It's a display of how skilled the Incas were at building and planning cities.
 Imagine living way up there!

 If you like to hike, the Inca Trail is the best way to get there.
-Walking that path, you’re not just getting exercise.
-You're walking through the stories of the people who lived there a long time ago.
-The views are great, and you can almost feel what it was like to be an Incan traveler.
+Walking that path, you're not just getting exercise.
+You're walking through the stories of people who lived there long ago.
+The views are great.
+You can almost feel what it was like to be an Incan traveler.

 UNESCO says this place is special, and they're right.
 If you have any interest in old civilizations or like being outdoors, you need to visit Machu Picchu.
 It's a chance to see something truly amazing that people built hundreds of years ago.
 You'll see how they moved stones and built homes and temples so high up, without the tools we have today.
 It's really impressive!

 Think about the planning that went into the city.
 The Incas set up farming areas and water systems.
 You can imagine them going about their daily lives.
-The stones are still there, and you can walk where they walked, see what they saw, and learn about how they lived.
+The stones are still there.
+You can walk where they walked, see what they saw, and learn about how they lived.

-Machu Picchu isn’t just a place to look at; it’s a place to experience.
-Whether you’re into history, like to hike, or just want to see something wonderful, Machu Picchu will stay with you long after you have left.
-It is a reminder of what people can do and build, even in tough places.
+Machu Picchu isn't just a place to look at.
+It's a place to experience.
+Whether you're into history, like to hike, or just want to see something wonderful, Machu Picchu will stay with you long after you leave.
+It reminds us of what people can do and build, even in tough places.

 10. Petra, Jordan